okunator/cellseg_gsontools/README.md

 ```
 ![cluster_network.png](/images/inf_network.png)

-Here we clustered immune cells on the slide and fitted a network on a cluster.
+Here we clustered the immune cells on the slide and fitted a network on the cells that were within the alpha shape of the cluster.

 ### Summary

 Summarize cells, areas, contexts, and intermediates of a slide into a tabular format for further analysis. `Summarise`-method must be called before using summary.
-Use `filter_pattern` argument to choose groups used in summary.
+The summaries can be grouped by any metadata or annotation column in the gdf.
+You can also use `filter_pattern` argument to choose the statistics (`mean`, `count` etc.) or groups used in summary output.

 **InstanceSummary**

-Easy way to calculate nuclei and area `metrics` for `groups`
+Easy way to calculate nuclei and area `metrics` for different classes of cells over the neoplastic areas of the tissue.

 ```python
 neoplastic_areas = within_context.context2gdf("roi_cells")